Differentially Private and Federated Structure Learning in Bayesian Networks: PRIVATE ALGORITHM

 \citet{mangold} introduced a private version of PGCD which relies on the addition of Laplace noise to privatize both the greedy coordinate selection and the gradient update, providing pure $\epsilon$-DP guarantees, and resorted to the advanced composition theorem \citep{dwork2} to track the privacy loss across iterations.
 However, this composition is overly pessimistic, requiring unnecessarily large amounts of noise at each step and resulting in a poor privacy–utility trade-off, as the excessive noise degrades the quality of the learned matrix.

 In contrast, our improved DP-PGCD uses the exponential mechanism via the ``Gumbel max trick'' \citep{DBLP:journals/corr/abs-2105-07260} for private coordinate selection and Gaussian noise for gradient updates.
 This design enables us to leverage zero-Concentrated Differential Privacy (zCDP) \citep{10.1007/978-3-662-53641-4_24}, under which the exponential mechanism admits a tighter privacy analysis \citep{pmlr-v119-dong20a} and composition behaves more favorably.
 We thus achieve tighter privacy accounting and require less noise for the same privacy budget.
+A detailed theoretical and numerical comparison with the approach of \citet{mangold} is provided in Appendices~\ref{app:DPPGCD-comparison} and \ref{app:DPPGCD-expe}, demonstrating a provable improvement in privacy loss of at least a factor of $\sqrt{2}$ for the same noise variance.

 Our DP-PGCD algorithm (Algorithm~\ref{algo:DP-PGCD}) operates similarly to its non-private counterpart, with two key modifications.
 First, it uses noisy scores computed by adding independent Gumbel noise to the non-private scores defined in \eqref{eq:score-non-private}: